mesosphere/dcos-docs-site/pages/dkp/dispatch/1.2/tutorials/ci_tutorials/credentials/index.md

        <summary><b>BitBucket Cloud</b></summary>

        1. Visit https://bitbucket.org/account/settings/ssh-keys/
-       1. Click "Add key".
+       1. Select "Add key".
        1. Give the key and appropriate label like "Dispatch test 1".
        1. Run `cat ./dispatch.pem.pub` in your terminal, copy the output, and paste it in the "Key" text box on the page.
-       1. Click "Add key".
+       1. Select "Add key".

        </details>

        <details>
        <summary><b>BitBucket Server</b></summary>

-       1. Click your profile picture at the upper-right corner of the web UI of your on-prem Bitbucket Server instance.
+       1. Select your profile picture at the upper-right corner of the web UI of your on-prem Bitbucket Server instance.
-       1. Click "Manage account" in the drop-down manu to go to the "Account" page.
+       1. Select "Manage account" in the drop-down manu to go to the "Account" page.
-       1. Click "SSH keys" from the list manu.
+       1. Select "SSH keys" from the list manu.
-       1. Click "Add key".
+       1. Select "Add key".
        1. Run `cat ./dispatch.pem.pub` in your terminal, copy the output, and paste it in the "Key" text box on the page.
-       1. Click "Add key".
+       1. Select "Add key".

        </details>